Chief of Infection Control, Mass General Brigham

 Fellowship awarded to support work towards an MD in Medicine at Harvard University

-ERICA (SEIGUER) SHENOY is the Associate Chief of the Infection Control Unit at Massachusetts General Hospital.
+ERICA (SEIGUER) SHENOY is the Medical Director of Infection Control at Mass General Birmingham, the Associate Chief of the Infection Control Unite at Massachusetts General Hospital, and an Associate Professor at Harvard Medical School.

 Erica was born in Baltimore to parents from Argentina.

 Erica graduated from Princeton University with a degree in molecular biology and a certificate from the Woodrow Wilson School of Public and International Affairs.
 She received her MD from Harvard Medical School in 2007, and a Ph.D. from Harvard University in Health Policy/Economics in the same year.

 Erica completed her residency training in internal medicine at the Massachusetts General Hospital (MGH) and fellowship in Infectious Diseases at MGH.